tommyp/multifilter/README.md

 multifilter
 ===========

-A jQuery plugin to filter a table based on multiple inputs
+A jQuery plugin to filter a table based on multiple inputs.
+Check out the [demo](http://tommyp.github.io/multifilter/).

 ## Usage